What Happens if You Eat Moldy Bread? Here’s What To Do You When You Accidentally Take a Bite

 What are the symptoms of eating moldy bread?

-Although you may be tempted to do so, avoid taking a sniff of the moldy food to confirm if it’s actually gone bad.
+Also keep in mind that although you may be tempted to do so, avoid taking a sniff of the moldy slice of rye bread to confirm if it’s actually gone bad.
 Inhaling mold spores—especially for those who have asthma—can pose dangerous threats and, in some instances, could lead to respiratory illnesses, difficulty breathing, or in rare cases, anaphylaxis.

 How do you know if mold is toxic?

-So, if you're wondering, is mold bad for you?
-Not in most cases.
+So, is mold bad for you?
+Shockingly, in most cases it's not.
 However, like many things in life, there are some exceptions.
-As mentioned before, exposure to mycotoxins in larger doses can lead to more severe consequences like acute toxicity that includes gastrointestinal symptoms like vomiting, diarrhea, or liver disease.
+As previously mentioned, exposure to mycotoxins in larger doses can lead to more severe consequences1, including gastrointestinal symptoms like vomiting, diarrhea, or liver disease.
+As such, it's better to avoid risking mold exposure altogether whenever possible.

 How long after eating moldy bread will you get sick?